Information Report for learners with Special Educational Needs and Disabilities (SEND)

 How do we improve the emotional and social development of pupils with SEND?

 As detailed above, the school uses a range of intervention programmes to aid children’s Emotional and Social development.
-In addition, as head teacher the SENCO is non class based and is therefore able to provide timely support for individuals and groups of children as needed.
-There is a teaching assistant with additional responsibility for pastoral care.
+In addition, we have a teaching assistant who is non class based and is therefore able to provide timely support for individuals and groups of children as needed and also has additional responsibility for pastoral care.

 Staff Expertise and Training